Women's football in Argentina: 1950s

 The first records mentioned above and the scarce news from this decade, there is a gap in history that has yet to be completed.
-The coach Bettina Stagñares has two Photographs, circa 1950s, showing women playing soccer.
+The coach Bettina Stagñares has two photographs, circa 1950s, showing women playing football.
 One of them was her mother: Nélida Zulma "Beba" González.
 Lucila Sandoval, founder of the Pioneras project, an organization dedicated to rebuilding and disseminating the history of women's football in Argentina, he mentioned in an interview a newspaper clipping from 1956 as the oldest record he currently has in his archive.

-In 1959 the magazine "Goles" dedicated a prominent place on its cover to a soccer match between women.
+In 1959 the magazine "Goles" dedicated a prominent place on its cover to a football match between women.
 Inside the copy, the note entitled "They play, argue and get to each other like men" was entitled "The woman invades football" and gave an account of a benefit match on the Tigre between a team from Barrio Parque de Ingeniero Maschwitz and another from club San Justo de Benavídez.
 The title of the note alluded to certain altercations that occurred between the players.

 It was approximately at the end of this decade that several of the players who would stand out in the following years began their training, those that Sandoval calls "the first generation of pioneers."

 1960s

-In the 1960s, several women's soccer matches were played between clubs.
+In the 1960s, several women's football matches were played between clubs.
 There is a filmic record of a match played in 1964 at the Tigre court, and a year later a match between Club Atlético Tigre and the Alberdi Cultural Center was played on the Students' field, which featured a notable attendance of the public and a collection of $300,200.
 Tigre was considered one of the best women's teams of the time and five of the players who participated in the 1971 World Cup in Mexico emerged from its ranks: Gloria "Betty" García, Blanca Brúccoli, Eva Lembessi, Zulma Gómez and Zunilda Troncoso.
 Alberdi's team had started in 1964 and two months before the match against Tigre he had held an exhibition match on the Belgrano de Coronel Moldes court with a collection of $61,800.
 Mercedes Luna, who was nicknamed "Pelé", was the main figure of Alberdi's team.

+An international match was played at least as early as 1962, at Estadio Belvedere against Uruguay.